oliverphilcox/HIPSTER/docs/usage/pre-processing.rst

         python python/compute_binning_file_linear.py {N_LOG_BINS} {MIN_K} {MAX_K} {OUTPUT_FILE}
         python python/compute_binning_file_log.py {N_LINEAR_BINS} {MIN_K} {MAX_K} {OUTPUT_FILE}

 with the output file saved to the specified destination.
+See :ref:`truncation-radius-note` for more information on choosing the :math:`k`-space binning.

 The binning file can also be manually specified as an ASCII file with each line specifying the upper and lower coordinates of each :math:`k`-bin (in comoving :math:`h\,\mathrm{Mpc}^{-1}`` units).
 Note that the bins are required to be contiguous (i.e. the upper limit of the :math:`n`-th bin should equal the lower limit of the :math:`(n+1)`-th bin.